 We received over 200 submissions!
 Thank you to those who took their time to read and respond to the Draft Plan.
-Hearings will be held on Monday 16 March, with deliberations on Friday 27 March.
-Councillors will make a decision at the Strategy and Policy Committee meeting on Thursday 21 May, and both the website and Newsline will be updated.
+Hearings were held on Monday 16 March, with deliberations on 2 June 2020.
+Councillors will make a decision at the Strategy and Policy Committee meeting on 2 July 2020 and both the website and Newsline will be updated.

 Read the submissions here:

 Kingsland Forest, on the flanks of the Barnicoat Range that forms the backdrop to Richmond, is a plantation forestry block that has become a popular recreation destination for bikers and walkers.